Korean Air Lines Flight 007: Passenger pain and suffering

 Passenger pain and suffering was an important factor in determining the level of compensation that was paid by Korean Air Lines.

 Fragments from the proximity fused R-98 medium range air-to-air missile exploding 50 m behind the tail caused punctures to the pressurized passenger cabin.
 When one of the flight crew radioed Tokyo Area Control one minute and two seconds after missile detonation his breathing was already "accentuated", indicating to ICAO analysts that he was speaking through the microphone located in his oxygen mask, "Korean Air 007 ah...
 We are...
 Rapid compressions.
 Descend to 10,000."

-Two expert witnesses testified at a trial before then Magistrate Judge Naomi Reice Buchwald of the United States District Court for the Southern District of New York.
+Two expert witnesses testified at a trial before then magistrate judge Naomi Reice Buchwald of the United States District Court for the Southern District of New York.
 They addressed the issue of pre-death pain and suffering.
 Captain James McIntyre, an experienced Boeing 747 pilot, and aircraft accident investigator, testified that shrapnel from the missile caused rapid decompression of the cabin, but left the passengers sufficient time to don oxygen masks: "McIntyre testified that, based upon his estimate of the extent of damage the aircraft sustained, all passengers survived the initial impact of the shrapnel from the missile explosion.
 In McIntyre's expert opinion, at least 12 minutes elapsed between the impact of the shrapnel and the crash of the plane, and the passengers remained conscious throughout."

-Alternative theories
+Alternate theories

-Flight 007 has been the subject of ongoing controversy and has spawned a number of conspiracy theories.
-Many of these are based on the suppression of evidence such as the flight data recorders, unexplained details such as the role of a USAF RC-135 surveillance aircraft, the untimely destruction of the U.S. Air Force's King Salmon radar data, Cold War disinformation and propaganda and Gennadiy Osipovich's (the Soviet fighter pilot who shot down flight 007) statement that although he knew the plane was a civilian aircraft, he suspected that it could have been being used as a spy plane.
+Flight 007 has been the subject of controversy and has spawned a number of alternate theories.
+Many are based on the suppression of evidence such as the flight data recorders, unexplained details such as the role of a USAF RC-135 surveillance aircraft, the untimely destruction of the U.S. Air Force's King Salmon radar data, Cold War disinformation and propaganda and Osipovich's (the Soviet fighter pilot who shot down flight 007) statement that although he knew the plane was a civilian aircraft, he suspected that it could have been used as a spy plane.

+American historian and professor Alexander Dallin in his 1985 book concluded that the aircraft could not have intruded into the prohibited Soviet airspace inadvertently, yet found no direct evidence suggesting it had intruded deliberately.